 - The Rival: Shown in a deleted scene in Episode I, they and the Jawas compete in scavenging.

-- Stay in the Kitchen: The men do most of the warrior-related activity, and the women are normally told to stay in the village and raise the children, even if they were the most competent fighters in the clan.
-Some like Reirin choose to act independently.
+- Stay in the Kitchen: The men do most of the warrior-related activity, and the women are normally told to stay in the village and rear the children, even if they are the most competent fighters in the clan.
+Some like Reirin choose to act independently and The Book of Boba Fett shows that not all Tusken tribes have this mentality.

-- The Unintelligibles/Starfish Language: Their language is made of growls and grunts.
+- The Unintelligible: Their language is made of growls and grunts.
 It sounds like donkey brayings.
 When the Mandalorian communicates with them, he does so through a series of hand signs rather than attempting to speak their language.
+Come Season 2 of The Mandalorian, however, he demonstrates that it is possible to speak their verbal language when conversing with them, though he still combines it with hand signs.

 Species: Tusken Raider